jina-ai/jina/docs/chapters/flow/index.md

 ## Design a Flow with Dashboard

-With Jina Dashboard, you can interactively drag-n-drop Pod, set its attribute and export to a Flow YAML file.
+With Jina Dashboard, you can interactively drag and drop Pods, set their attribute and export to a Flow YAML file.

 ![Dashboard](flow-demo.gif)

 More information on the dashboard can be found [here](https://github.com/jina-ai/dashboard).

-# Common design patterns
+# Common Design Patterns

-jina is a really flexible AI-powered neural search framework.
-It is designed to enable any pattern that can be framed as
-a neural search problem.
-However, there are basic common patterns that show up when developing search solutions with jina and here is a recopilation of some of them.
+Jina is a really flexible AI-powered neural search framework and is designed to enable any pattern that can be framed as a neural search problem.
+However, there are basic common patterns that show up when developing search solutions with Jina:

-- CompoundIndexer (Vector + KV Indexers):
+## CompoundIndexer (Vector + KV Indexers)

 To develop neural search applications, it is useful to use a `CompoundIndexer` in the same `Pod` for both `index` and `query` Flows.
-The following `yaml` file shows an example of this pattern.
+The following `yaml` file shows an example of this pattern:

 ```yaml
 !CompoundIndexer